gorgonia/gorgonia.github.io/content/tutorials/mnist.md

 #### Definition of the learnables

 The convolution is using a standard $3\times3$ kernel, and 32 filters.
 As the images of the dataset are in black and white, we are using only one channel.
-This lead to the following definition of the weights:
+This leads to the following definition of the weights:

 * $W_0 \in \mathbb{R}^{32\times 1\times3\times3}$ for the first convolution operator
 * $W_1 \in \mathbb{R}^{64\times 32\times3\times3}$ for the second convolution operator